 Your smile says a lot about who you are.
 A healthy, straight, and radiant smile can help boost your confidence and allow you to feel comfortable being yourself in front of others.

 A dull or crooked smile can be enhanced with the help of a dedicated dentist in Saskatoon.
-There are many options for smile enhancement, two of the main ones being dental veneers and dental crowns near you.
+There are many options for smile enhancement, two of the main ones being dental veneers and dental crowns.
 These treatments are very different, but they do have some things in common, which can make it hard for patients to distinguish between the two.

 In this blog post, our team at Brighton Dental Centre tells you all about these two cosmetic dental treatments so you can make the best decision for your smile.